 1. Evolution is just a theory.

 The difficulty with most of these misunderstandings is that they come with a nugget of truth.
 Evolution is a theory.
 The problem is that it’s not the kind of theory that you might hear about in everyday conversation, like proposing a theory that two of your coworkers are dating.
 In that context, a theory is more like a guess.
-In all honesty, the fact that the same word is used to describe guesses in one context and scientific facts in another context is unfortunate.
+Honestly, the fact that the same word is used to describe guesses in one context and scientific facts in another context is unfortunate.
 In science, a “theory” is “the most reliable, rigorous, and comprehensive form of scientific knowledge,” because this knowledge has been acquired through a precise testing process using the scientific method.
 Learn more.

 |Term in everyday language||Equivalent in scientific language|